emqx/emqx-docs/en_US/data-integration/data-bridge-iotdb.md

      *
    FROM
      "root/#"

    ```
-   This assumes, the message, the source system is sending, has a JSON payload like this:
+   If you need to specify your own rule, you need to include the required contextual information in the MQTT message in the `SELECT` part of the rule.
+For example, the source system is sending a message with the payload in JSON format as follows:
    ```json
    {
      "measurement": "temp",